WHAT ARE THEY?

 - for up to 3 to 7 days.

-The major benefit of ear wax drops are that they are a form of ‘self-care’ treatment and can be purchased from your local pharmacy and supermarket without the need for a prescription.
+The major benefit of ear wax drops and sprays are that they are a form of ‘self-care’ treatment and can be purchased from your local pharmacy and supermarket without the need for a prescription.
 They are also a relatively inexpensive treatment and can be used regularly to prevent ear wax from building-up and becoming impacted.
-If ear wax drops are effective as a standalone treatment they also avoid the need for having the ear wax removed through other treatment methods.
+If ear wax drops and sprays are effective as a standalone treatment they also avoid the need for having the ear wax removed through other treatment methods.

 LIMITATIONS AND SIDE EFFECTS